kom1323/CV_Lane_Detection/README.md

 # CV_Lane_Detection
-This repository contains a lane detection app that uses classical computervision techniques in order to find road lanes from a given dashboard video and display them while also showing whether the driver is passing lanes.
+This repository contains a lane detection app that uses classical computer vision techniques in order to find road lanes from a given dashboard video and display them while also showing whether the driver is passing lanes.
 The app can also identify crosswalks and draws a bounding box around them.

 # Example Videos